JPFunk/JP_Capstone/JP_Oracle_Fountain/README.md

   •  Dashboard/bluetooth/code-red functions

 Other Information:
-*OLED may/may not be used depending on design build.
 The Capstone design will be built to emphasis IoT features, the MVP  production version will be refit with minimum E-components to accommodate a Starter Model not requiring P2 programming/connection.

 Hackster.io page